 Revisit the Book

-The likes of John Wesley, Martin Luther and John Calvin admitted to being confounded by it and avoided preaching or teaching from Revelation.
+The likes of John Wesley, Martin Luther and John Calvin admitted to being confounded by the Book of Revelation and avoided preaching or teaching from it.

 A wild array of end times theories have arisen based on Revelation’s content including the timing of the rapture of the Church, Blood Moons, the Anti-Christ, the Mark of the Beast, Chernobyl, Petra, the Catholic Church, the United States of America and the end of the world as we know it.
 It’s enough to make a theologian gag.